 - The residue blends with distilled oil fraction and produces tar

 I am going to tell more about the properties of bitumen now.

-Desirable properties of bitumen- important topic in bitumen for road
+Desirable properties of bitumen- an important topic in bitumen for roads

 The desirable properties of bitumen are,

 - Viscosity of bitumen during mixing and compaction is adequate